TudorTitan/sentiment-analysis/README.md

 3. A better sample would be 3 years, 50 articles per month (- 1800 articles) across at least 3 asset classes, validating the last 6 months.

 Note on costs: 3p for embedding 7000 headlines, so estimate that 1$ cost can cover 5000 full articles

+Ideas:
+1. Search a few key phrases such as ['Bitcoin is going up', 'Bitcoin is going to crash', 'Fear of missing out' , 'SEC approves'] and learn how search scores of article correlate with price movement